What is money?

 However, banks cannot create an infinite supply of money (credit) as they cannot lend an unlimited amount of money.
 Lending is restricted by laws and regulations that govern how banks are allowed to operate.
 For example, banks need to have a certain amount of money in liquid funds to avoid a liquidity crisis and run short of cash if people want to withdraw money from their bank accounts.
-They are also subject to certain capital adequacy requirements, which means that for every krona they lend they need to retain a certain amount of capital (read more about capital requirements imposed on banks on the Finansinspektionen website).
+They are also subject to certain capital adequacy requirements, which means that for every krona they lend they need to retain a certain amount of capital (read more about capital requirements imposed on banks on the Finansinspektionen website, in Swedish).

 Banks fund their lending both using their own capital and by borrowing from other parties.
 A large part of a bank’s loans is money deposited by customers in accounts at the bank.
 But banks also borrow a lot of money on the capital markets, for example by issuing bonds that are bought by investors around the world.

 Finansinspektionen is the authority that monitors banks and other companies on the financial market to ensure that they adhere to the regulations governing the bank and credit market.